rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/7b-tekton.md

     Commit this change with `Start with Merge Request` option checked.
     ![images/build-time-violation-dockerfile-merge-req.png](images/build-time-violation-dockerfile-merge-req.png)

-4. Navigate to the UI, Goto Pipelines under Piplines section in sidebar and open the pipeline for your merge request.
+4. Navigate to the UI, go to Pipelines under Piplines section in sidebar and open the pipeline for your merge request.

 4. This should now fail on the **image-scan/rox-image-check** task.